d2s/d2s/README.md

 ### Now

 Looking for a web development & design related job roles.
-Mainly interested of job positions in Helsinki area, Finland.
+Mainly interested of job positions in Finland.
-Remote positions also possible, depending on a case.

 ### Elsewhere